hayasilin/design-pattern-swift-demo-project/README.md

 I didn't follow 100% from the book's code, I made it my way with my understanding.
 You can check my commits to see how I implement each design pattern one by one.

-In addition, I didn't implement all design pattern from the book, such as object pool pattern, bridge pattern, flyweight pattern, strategy pattern, visitor pattern, and template method pattern.
-Becasue some of them don't have implementation example from the book, or it's not suitable to implement in this demo project.
+In addition, I didn't implement all design pattern from the book, becasue some of them don't have implementation example from the book, or it's not suitable to implement in this demo project.

+**The design patter that didn't implement in demo project:**
+- Object pool pattern
+- Bridge pattern
+- Flyweight pattern
+- Strategy pattern
+- Visitor pattern
+- Template method pattern

+**Still you can [check here](https://github.com/hayasilin/design-pattern-swift) to learn them.**

 ## Implementation